czue/website/writing/sabbatical/_posts/2017-03-27-the-solopreneur-sabbatical.md

 If you've gotten this far and aren't my wife, my father or my former CEO (did I mention Dimagi is great?), wow!
 Thanks for reading - I'm super excited I kept your attention this long.

-If you you think like to read more, you can help me by answering the poll below which I'll use to inform what to write about next.
+If you think you'd like to read more, you can help me by answering the poll below which I'll use to inform what to write about next.
 Don't worry - it's totally anonymous and takes 3 seconds.

 That's all for now!